kitinfo/network-gamepads/README.md

 To test whether a device node is the one you want, run `cat /dev/input/path/to/node` and press some keys.
 Each keypress should print some seemingly random data.

-Having found your device node, run `input-client /dev/input/path/to/input/node`, while specifying the following parameters via environment variables:
+Having found your device node, run `input-client [-t <type>] /dev/input/path/to/input/node`, while specifying the following parameters via environment variables:

 * `SERVER_HOST`: The host to connect to (Default: `::`)
 * `SERVER_PORT`: The port to connect to (Default `9292`)
 * `SERVER_PW`: The password required for the server (Default `foobar`)

+Type can be one of the following:

+* `mouse`: a mouse device
+* `keyboard`: a keyboard device
+* `gamepad`: a gamepad device

+If the type is not specified the default type is used.
+Not defining a device type is not recommended.

 While the client is running (and after it has successfully connected), input events generated should take effect on the computer running the server.